roryharder/roryharder.github.io/index.md

 Here are my papers, in various stages of progress.

-* Clearing up Clouds: Underspecification in Demonstrative Communication.
+* "Clearing up Clouds: Underspecification in Demonstrative Communication."
 In press at the *Canadian Journal of Philosophy*.  (<a href="https://philpapers.org/rec/HARCUC">PhilPapers</a>)
-* Joint Attention and Communication.
+* "Joint Attention and Communication."
 In press at *Inquiry: An Interdisciplinary Journal of Philosophy*. (<a href="https://www.tandfonline.com/doi/abs/10.1080/0020174X.2022.2074101">Journal</a>/<a href="https://philpapers.org/rec/HARJAA-6">PhilPapers</a>)
 * [A paper on the formal semantics of demonstratives and definite descriptions].
 Revised and resubmitted.
-* Mindreading De Facto and De Re.
+* "Mindreading De Facto and De Re."
 Manuscript in preparation.

 <a href="Harder_Rory_202206_PhD_thesis.pdf">Here</a> is my dissertation.